yehiaabdelm/tate-or-confucius-similarity/README.md

 Because I can.
 No seriously, I felt a striking similarity (pun intended) between Andrew Tate's points and the Confucius quotes I would come across.
 So I just decided to build it.

 # What I Used to Compare Quotes
-I used the all-distilroberta-v1 model in the sentence-transformers package to compare the quotes (158,593 comparisons) and I took the quotes that were most similar to be used in the quiz.
+I used the all-distilroberta-v1 model in the sentence-transformers package to compare the quotes (158,593 comparisons) and I took the quotes that were most similar and used them in the quiz.
 All available in the notebook.
-I also tried out making requests to OpenAI's codex where I gave the model an Andrew Tate quote and asked it if it thinks Confucius would have said it.
+I also tried making requests to OpenAI's codex where I gave the model an Andrew Tate quote and asked it if it thinks Confucius would have said it.
 This produced okay results so I just stuck with the first approach.

 # References
 All original.